Monday, June 25, 2012

 Tickets.
-In spite of the White Sox normally being the better tema on the field, the Cubs have had the better attendance.
-This season, the Cubs are averaging 35,217 for home games, the White Sox just 22,745, even though the Sox are 4 games under .500 and 5½ games out of 1st place in the American League Central Division, while the Cubs are 12 games under and 10 games out in the National League Central.
+In spite of the White Sox normally being the better team on the field, the Cubs have had the better attendance.
+This season, the Cubs are averaging 37,914 for home games, the White Sox just 22,190, even though the Sox are leading the American League Central Division, while the Cubs are 24 games under .500 and dead last in the National League Central, 15 1/2 games out.
 In fact, the Cubs have had a higher attendance than the White Sox every season starting in 1994, even though the Sox were then in a very good period and have actually won a Pennant and a World Series since: Even in their title season of 2005, the Sox trailed the Cubs in per-game attendance, 24,437 to 39,138.
-The Sox’ record is 36,511 in 2007, and the Cubs had 39,040.
+The Sox’ single-season record is 36,511 in 2007, and the Cubs had 39,040.

 So, as you might guess, getting tickets to Cubs games isn’t easy.
-Like Yankee Stadium and Fenway Park, “Anybody buyin’?
-Anybody sellin’?” scalpers swarm the streets.
+Like Yankee Stadium and Fenway Park, scalpers swarm the streets, asking, “Anybody buyin’?
+Anybody sellin’?”
 Like Yankee Stadium and Fenway Park, you should avoid them.

 Also like Yankee Stadium and Fenway Park, even from legitimate sources, you’re probably going to pay a bundle.
-Lower-level seats go for $112 for Club Boxes, $100 for Field Box Infield, $79 for Field Box Outfield, $72 for Terrace Box Infield is $72, $47 for Terrace Reserved, $30 for the entire Upper Deck, and $72 for the legendary Bleachers, but those will be sold out anyway.
+Lower-level seats go for $114 for Club Boxes, $104 for Field Box Infield, $82 for Field Box Outfield, $74 for Terrace Box Infield, $50 for Terrace Reserved Infield, $72 for Infield Upper Deck Boxes, $59 for Outfield Upper Deck Boxes, $47 for Terrace Reserved Outfield, $32 for Upper Deck Reserved Infield, and $29 for Upper Deck Reserved Outfield.
+Forget the legendary Bleachers, those are sold out.

-As for seats on the rooftops on Waveland and Sheffield, price and availability depends on the landlord, but why would you go all the way to Wrigley Field and NOT watch a game IN Wrigley Field?
+As for seats on the rooftops on Waveland and Sheffield, price and availability depends on the landlord, but why would you go all the way to Wrigley Field and NOT be IN Wrigley Field to watch the game?

 Going In.
-To get to Wrigley from downtown, take the Red Line train to Addison.
+To get to Wrigley from downtown, do not drive.
+If you drove into Chicago, leave your car at your hotel.
+Driving around Wrigley is ridiculous, and parking around Wrigley, while probably safe, is a fool's errand.
+Take the Red Line train to Addison.
 It’s about a 20-minute ride, making it faster than from Midtown Manhattan to Yankee Stadium or Citi Field.